 From the beginning of our relationship, we had allowed God into the center.
 We formed a foundation that would allow us to be open, honest, and trustworthy.

 So sharing my action, the feelings behind it, and the reason why I did what I did, my fiancé was in full support of it.

-If you’re looking to set up your next relationship with a strong foundation the way we did, then check out my latest handout, “15 Ways to Honor God in Your New Relationship!”
+If you’re looking to set up your next relationship with a strong foundation the way we did, then check out my latest handout, “The Love Trust Test”.
 It will get you moving in the right direction so that you hold nothing back, give it all you got, and allow God to lead you both every step of the way!

 You see, my husband knew at the time where my thoughts and feelings stood, both for him and for my Ex.
 He knew how bad I was hurt from that relationship.
 And he knew that if this was something that would help bring healing, then it would help strengthen our relationship in the end.

 And it did.
 We have been married for going on five years now and together we look ahead to our future; never back on our past.